UPDATE: In a TMJF interview, Attorney Mark Thomsen has one word to describe how the family of Ceasar Stinson is dealing with his unexpected death.

 The 47-year-old was hit and killed at 10th and State on January 25th.
 The other driver involved was Milwaukee County Deputy Joel Streicher.

 “A tragedy completely preventable … we should not be having this conversation.
-Caesar Stinson should be here.
+Ceasar Stinson should be here.
 Period,” said attorney Thomsen.

 MILWAUKEE (CBS 58) — Three weeks after a crash involving a deputy that killed 47-year-old Ceasar Stinson, few details have been released about what led up to the crash.

 According to the Milwaukee County Sheriff’s Office, the crash occurred at North 10th and West State Streets on Jan.
-25. The deputy was on-duty at the time of the crash and driving an unmarked squad car.
+25. The deputy was driving an unmarked squad car at the time of the crash.
 The Milwaukee County Sheriff’s Office has identified the deputy as Joel Streicher.

 Stinson was pronounced dead at the scene.
 Stinson worked for Milwaukee Public Schools since 2002, most recently as a legislative policy specialist, and was well known in the community.